-Recently, you may have heard about the release of the new SAS Analytics Cloud.
+Recently, you may have heard about the release of the new SAS Cloud.
 The platform allows fast access to data-science applications in the cloud!
-Running on the SAS Cloud and using the latest container technology, Analytics Cloud eliminates the need to install, update, or maintain software or related infrastructure.
+Running on the SAS Cloud and using the latest container technology, SAS Cloud eliminates the need to install, update, or maintain software or related infrastructure.

-As we prepared for the release of SAS Analytics Cloud to the public, I asked Mariah and Alyssa about their experience working on the UI for SAS Analytics Cloud, and about all the work that they had completed to bring this powerful platform to life!
+SAS Cloud is now available to the public, so I asked Mariah and Alyssa about their experience working on the UI for SAS Cloud, and about all the work that they had completed to bring this powerful platform to life!

-What is SAS Analytics Cloud for you?
+What is SAS Cloud for you?
 How do you believe it will help SAS users?

 Alyssa: Now, you can trial and then pay for SAS products on the fly without having to go through any complexities.